General Studies

 The goal of the history curriculum at KTA is to engage the student’s interest in the study of the past, and to stimulate the development of critical thinking and historical perspective.
 Although courses in the history department cover a wide range of topics and a vast time span, they are characterized by unifying themes that provide a conceptual framework for analyzing the development of modern society.
 In every course, students are challenged to think independently, to strengthen their critical reading and expository writing skills, to develop skill in historical research through the analysis of primary and secondary texts and to make connections between the past and the present.

-United States History (11 Standard) follows sequentially from the tenth grade course.
+United States History II (Grade 11 Academic) follows sequentially from the tenth grade course.
 Students in the eleventh grade explore the emergence of the United States as a modern industrial nation in the latter part of the nineteenth century, and its emergence as a world power in the twentieth century.
 Students continue to develop critical reading and writing skills, as well as skills in conducting a presenting independent historical research.

-Holocaust Studies (Grade 12) traces the events of the Holocaust and places them in historical context.
+Modern Jewish History (Grade 12), a dual enrollment course in conjunction with Gratz College, traces Jewish history beginning with Tach Vetat, through the Holocaust and founding of the State of Israel.
 The educational objectives of the course are two-fold: to familiarize students with the history and chronology of this most tragic period in modern Jewish history, and to guide students in exploring complex and difficult religious and philosophical issues relating to the Holocaust from a Torah perspective.

 Fitness and Health